Rope light

-A rope light is primarily used as a decorative lighting fixture, featuring small light bulbs linked together and encased in a PVC jacket to create a string of lights.
+A rope light is primarily used as a decorative lighting fixture, featuring small lights linked together and encased in a PVC jacket to create a string of lights.
 Rope lights can be used in many applications both indoors and outdoors.
 Used in place of neon signs, it is sometimes called soft neon.

 Design

 The design of a rope light generally depends on the end use of the product.